James Castro, Meg Seymour, PhD & Saman Asad Siddiqui, MD, MMSc

 Many people who are diagnosed with Alzheimer’s disease actually have other forms of dementia, and as a result many studies that are described as being about Alzheimer’s Disease also included people with other types of dementia.
-This article will explain what Alzheimer’s Disease is, how it may differ from other types of dementia, who is most likely to develop either Alzheimer’s or other types of dementia, and describe research on the risks and benefits of the medications prescribed as a treatment for Alzheimer’s Disease.
+This article will explain what Alzheimer’s Disease is, how it may differ from other types of dementia, who is most likely to develop either Alzheimer’s or other types of dementia and describe research on the risks and benefits of the medications prescribed as a treatment for Alzheimer’s Disease.

-What Is Dementia?
+What is Dementia?

-What Is Alzheimer’s Disease?
+What is Alzheimer’s Disease?

-If you or a loved one is experiencing cognitive changes, such as difficulty remembering recent events, it is recommended to speak to a healthcare provider in order to see if those changes are caused by Alzheimer’s Disease, caused by another medical disorder, or if they are of the level that is normal for a person’s age.
+If you or a loved one is experiencing cognitive changes, such as difficulty remembering recent events, it is recommended to speak to a healthcare provider in order to see if those changes are caused by Alzheimer’s Disease or dementia, caused by another medical disorder, or if they are of the level that is normal for a person’s age.
 For example, forgetting where your keys are or forgetting the names of celebrities or friends you haven’t seen in years is common for people over 65.

 What Factors Increase Your Chances of Developing Dementia?